HeardLibrary/digital-scholarship/manage/control/github/pages.md

 If you don't immediately see the web page, wait a minute and try again.
 Jekyll does not immediately render changes to GitHub pages websites -- sometimes there is a short delay.

 This is a very boring, vanilla website because we didn't select any theme.
-However, if we right click the page and select `View page source`, we can see that Jekyll did do some "magic" for use.
+However, if we right click the page and select `View page source`, we can see that Jekyll did do some "magic" for us.

 <img src="../images-pages/view_page_source.png" style="border:1px solid black">

-The web page has been converted from Markdown to HTML for us.
+The web page has been converted from Markdown to HTML.
 In this case, it just created an `<h1>` and a `<p>` element from the Markdown that we wrote in the source document.
 But it's easy to generate much more complex HTML from simple Markdown.

 ## Adding content to the web page